Wigguno/DotaTheGathering/README.md

 Workshop page: http://steamcommunity.com/sharedfiles/filedetails/?id=488989532

+# Help Needed
+If you're an artist, I need help to draw a good icon for the mod, as well as some [item icons](https://github.com/Wigguno/DotaTheGathering/tree/master/content/dota_addons/dota_the_gathering/panorama/images/items) in the game.

+If you're a mapper, I need help to make a good map.
+The current map is lacking in the aesthetics department.
+Play around in Hammer and see what you can come up with.
+Think about how the plots should be laid out too!
+For reference, here's the [original layout document](http://i.imgur.com/sSdTODX.png)

 # Interesting code snippets
 ## Right Click - Use
 Right click use is accomplished by creating every interactive object as a creature with an invulnerable modifier. [spawning.lua](https://github.com/Wigguno/DotaTheGathering/blob/master/game/dota_addons/dota_the_gathering/scripts/vscripts/spawning.lua)